From Bell Products to Greenberger-Horne-Zeilinger states: Quantum Memories via emergent Hamiltonians

 Here, $\hat S_\pm$ and $\hat S_x$ are spin operators with spin quantum number $s = \frac{L-1}{2}$, and the second equality holds, in principle, when restricting to the single-excitation subspace.
-In this one-dimensional case, however, this mapping is still valid for any number of excitations due to the Jordan-Wigner transformation, $\hat a_l = e^{{\rm i}\pi\left(\sum_{m<l}\hat c_m^\dagger\hat c_m^{}\right)}\hat c_l$ with $\hat c_l$ the fermionic annihilation operator, where the system can then be cast as a collection of non-interacting fermions, each of which mapped by a large spin.
-That is, using the single-excitation matrix and imposing fermionic statistics via the Slater determinant on single-fermion dynamics, effectively describes multiple non-interacting large spins precessing with the same Hamiltonian $\hat H_f = \hat S_x = \sum_l (\frac{\sqrt{l(L-l)}}{2}\hat c_{l+1}^\dagger\hat c_l^{} + {\rm H.c.})$.
+In this one-dimensional case, however, this mapping is still valid for any number of excitations due to the Jordan-Wigner transformation, $\hat a_l = e^{{\rm i}\pi\left(\sum_{m<l}\hat c_m^\dagger\hat c_m^{}\right)}\hat c_l$ with $\hat c_l$ the fermionic annihilation operator, where the system can then be cast as a collection of noninteracting fermions, each of which is mapped by a large spin.
+That is, using the single-excitation matrix and imposing fermionic statistics via the Slater determinant on single-fermion dynamics, the system effectively describes multiple noninteracting large spins precessing with the same Hamiltonian $\hat H_f = \hat S_x = \sum_l (\frac{\sqrt{l(L-l)}}{2}\hat c_{l+1}^\dagger\hat c_l^{} + {\rm H.c.})$.
 This is a key distinction from the higher-dimensional case discussed later, where the Jordan-Wigner transformation introduces nontrivial phase factors, preventing a straightforward reduction to a single-particle picture.
-In two dimensions, therefore, we must rely on the hardcore bosonic description and consider the full many-body Hamiltonian.
+In two dimensions, therefore, we must rely on the hard-core bosonic description and consider the full many-body Hamiltonian.